LanceGuy5/project-wavefront-site/README.md

 1. Open VSCode, and open the folder that was created when you cloned the repository.
 This should be an option on the homepage of VSCode, or you can go to File > Open Folder and navigate to the folder.
 2. Open a terminal in VSCode by going to View > Terminal.
 This will open a terminal at the bottom of the VSCode window.
 3. In the terminal, make sure you are in the root directory of the repository.
 You can check this by running the `ls` command, which will list the files and folders in the current directory.
 You should see files like `package.json` and folders like `src`.
+4. Run `git pull` in the terminal to make sure that you have the most updated version of the code.
-4. Install the necessary dependencies by running the following command in the terminal:
+5. Install the necessary dependencies by running the following command in the terminal:
 ```bash
 npm i
 ```
-5. Finally, run the development server by running the following command in the terminal:
+6. Finally, run the development server by running the following command in the terminal:
 ```bash
 npm run dev
 ```
-6. You should see a message in the terminal that says something like "Local: http://localhost:3000".
+7. You should see a message in the terminal that says something like "Local: http://localhost:3000".
 Open this URL in your web browser to see the website running locally.

 Congratulations, you have officially run a development server for the website!
 You can now make changes to the code and see them reflected in the browser in real-time.
 To stop the development server, simply go back to the terminal and press `Ctrl + C`.